Sunday, February 28, 2010

 This is not what I had planned for this week, y’all.
 As they say, “events done overtook me.”

 Can we stop here a minute so I can get my soapbox out again?
 The last time I did that, with a little piece called “To Light One Candle,” I took some brickbats to the head.
 But think I got even more complements on that piece, which concerned the state of scientific literacy in the good ol’ U.S. of A. and those sticky sidebars, Evolution and Creationism.
 So here I go again.

 A political animal I ain’t.
 Not since the 1960s and my (slightly foolish) youth, at least.
 I mostly keep my party affiliation (if any) to myself.
-Hell, I invariably excuse myself from star party bull sessions when the subject turns to “Democrats versus Republicans.”
-I keep abreast of the political news, more or less, but I don’t follow it obsessively.
+I invariably excuse myself from star party bull sessions when the subject turns to “Democrats versus Republicans.”
+I keep abreast of the political news, but I don’t follow it obsessively.
 I find that keeps my hairline intact and my blood pressure down.
 Life’s too short to spend it arguing politics in these days when “argument” consists of “I talk, YOU listen.”